 If he is NOT attracted to you AND he is good with women, the odds of something happening will drastically reduce and if that’s the case, it’s best for you to immediately start looking elsewhere.

-Okay.
-All that said, if you want a chance with him…
+All that said, If you still want a chance with him…

 Don’t go down that road again at least until he admits openly he feels the same way.